jgwil2/jgwil2.github.io/_posts/2014-02-18-building-the-blog-part-2.md

 ---
-title: Building the Blog, Part 2
+title: "Building the Blog, Part 2"
 layout: post
+published: true
 ---

 This post will be the second to tackle the creation of this blog.
 [The first post](/2014/01/22/building-the-blog/) mostly dealt with setting up Jekyll, from installation to file structure.
 In this section I'm going to talk about using the front-end framework [Foundation 5](http://foundation.zurb.com/) to provide the basic layouts of the site.
 Foundation is similar to [Bootstrap](http://getbootstrap.com/): it is a mobile-first, responsive framework built on a grid system, and it provides a stylesheet + tons of JS that you can use to get a prototype up and running in minutes.
 All you need to do is read the documentation and write the HTML, and the framework will take care of the rest.
 Later, you can customize the framework or override it with your own CSS.
 I had been wanting to get some experience using a responsive framework for a while, so I took a look at some tutorials and then got started writing HTML.